taxmanyana/cft/README.md

-FEATURES
+MAIN FEATURES
 --------
-- Can easily select a year to forecast
-- Option to forecast a 3-month season, or a single month
-- Adjustable model training period
-- Supports multiple predictors (in NetCDF format).
-Tool will loop and generate forecast for each predictor
+- Create homogenous zones for a country/region
-- Support for gridded ground data (NetCDF) as the predictand
+- Forecast based on existing indices (CSV/Text) data, or can detect high correlation areas from gridded data (NetCDF) to use as input
-- Supports point (station) as the predictand
-- Supports season cumulation (rainfall) or season average (temperature) functions
-- Supports Linear Regression and Artificial Intelligence (Multilayer Perceptron regression)
+- Artificial Intelligence (MLP) and Linear Regression statistical forecasting methods
-- For station (point) data, a forecast can be summarized per zone, where a weighted average forecast is produced from the stations within the zone
-- Computes skill scores for each forecast

-Future developments
-- Validates forecasts, if ground data is available for forecast period
+- Predictand in NetCDF and CSV format